jteengfo/odin-recipes/README.md

 # odin-recipes
-HTML project without CSS and JS.
+HTML project with CSS.
 It is going to be a website that contains basic cooking recipes.

 Sources:
 1. https://www.allrecipes.com/recipe/267291/chicken-taco-lasagna